-Even decorated simply—a sprinkle of sugar, a drizzle of icing—these stylish beauties will be the showstoppers on any cookie tray. —Josh Rink, Photo Stylist Taste of Home
+Even decorated simply—a sprinkle of sugar, a drizzle of icing—these stylish beauties are part of our creative Christmas cookies collection.
+They will be the showstoppers on any cookie tray. —Josh Rink, Photo Stylist Taste of Home

-Total TimePrep Time: 1 hour + standing Cook Time: 15 min. + cooling
+Total TimePrep: 1 hour + standing Bake: 15 min./batch + cooling

 - MACARON SHELL:

-- 3 extra large egg whites (100 grams), room temperature
+- 3 extra large egg whites, room temperature

 - 1/8 teaspoon salt